GSA/CFO.gov/_cards/2021-11-26-0501-Leading-Leveraging-Diversity-Entry.md

 competency: Leveraging Diversity
 competency_group: Leading
 competency_description: Fosters an inclusive workplace where diversity and individual differences are valued and leveraged to achieve the vision and mission of the organization
-level: "7-9"
+level: "Entry&#58; (7-9)"
 behavior_illustrations: Attends diversity programs to increase staff awareness ?
 Meets with staff to obtain input on diversity issues within workgroup
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes
 relevant_courses:
  - 178 Adding Value through Diversity, Carahsoft, <a href="https://www.linkedin.com/learning/adding-value-through-diversity">https://www.linkedin.com/learning/adding-value-through-diversity</a>
-filters: Leading-Leveraging-Diversity GS-7-9 series-0501
+filters: Leading-Leveraging-Diversity GS-Entry series-0501
 ---

 <div class="desktop:grid-col-6 margin-y-205">